Health and Safety

 In the United Kingdom the main piece of legislation regarding health and safety is the 1974 Health and Safety at Work Act, which sets out all of the obligations your employer has to adhere to in order to ensure your safety when in the workplace.

 It goes without saying that employers have a 'duty of care' towards you whilst you are under their supervision and therefore must undertake proper risk assessments for every aspect of your job.

 What are the main health and safety obligations of your employer?

 Whilst additional regulations apply to large companies (companies employing 5 or more people), all employers need to follow the same minimum practises.
-These include:

 - Ensuring that the right warning signs are provided at work

 - Informing you of any potential hazards arising from the work you do, giving you information, instructions, training and supervision as necessary